 Article 27 – Law enforcement cooperation

-Consistent with domestic legal and administrative systems, have the competent authorities of your country established or enhanced, where necessary, channels of communication with their counterparts in other States parties in order to facilitate the secure and rapid exchange of information concerning all aspects of offences covered by the Convention, including, where appropriate, links with other criminal activities (article 27, para.
+Consistent with domestic legal and administrative systems, have the competent authorities of your country established or enhanced, where necessary, channels of communication with their counterparts in other States parties in order to facilitate the secure and rapid exchange of information concerning all aspects of offences covered by the Convention and the Protocols to which your country is a party, including, where appropriate, links with other criminal activities (article 27, para.
 1 (a))?

 Yes No

-Consistent with domestic legal and administrative systems, has your country taken any measures to promote law enforcement cooperation with other States parties in conducting inquiries with respect to offences covered by the Convention (article 27, para.
+Consistent with domestic legal and administrative systems, has your country taken any measures to promote law enforcement cooperation with other States parties in conducting inquiries with respect to offences covered by the Convention and the Protocols to which your country is a party (article 27, para.
 1 (b)), in particular in relation to:

 The identity whereabouts and activities of persons suspected of involvement in such offences or the location of other persons concerned?